-I am currently working on applications of and algorithms for Generalized Low Rank Models, which extend principal components analysis (PCA) to embed arbitrary data sets consisting of numerical, Boolean, categorical, ordinal, and missing data into a low dimensional space.
+My recent work on generalized low rank models (GLRMs) extends principal components analysis (PCA) to embed tabular data sets with heterogeneous (numerical, Boolean, categorical, and ordinal) types into a low dimensional space, providing a coherent framework for compressing, denoising, and imputing missing entries.
 My other favorite problems to ponder include how to parallelize optimization algorithms for general cone programs, ways to use graph partitioning to improve the convergence of distributed optimization algorithms, and how to decide which entry to query next in a matrix-completion setting.

 News and Links